 Former counsel for the New York City Council

-Member, Board of Directors, Queens & Bronx Building Associations
+Board Member, Queens and Bronx Building Assoc.

-Member, Board of Directors, Long Island City Partnership
+Board Member, Long Island City Partnership

 Robert’s private practice is almost entirely devoted to real estate transactions and financing—and related issues, including helping individuals to benefit from real estate tax incentives.
 He has represented buyers and sellers in the purchase of commercial properties in the millions of dollars.
 Similarly, he works with landlords and tenants with the leasing of their commercial properties.